Analysis | China’s Plan to Lure Big Tech Listings Back Home

-The first batch of 25 companies starts trading on the SSE STAR Market, part of the Shanghai Stock Exchange, on July 22.
+Twenty-five companies started trading on the SSE STAR Market, part of the Shanghai Stock Exchange, on July 22.
 Under the technology board’s simplified system, firms face less red tape in getting the nod to list.
 That change is aimed at lowering the wait time to three months compared to perhaps years on China’s other stock markets.
 The new board also removes limits on the pricing of IPOs and eliminates caps on first-day trading gains.
+As it happened, trading was so frenzied on July 22 that the 25 stocks rose by an average of 140%.

 2. What’s the rationale?